 Electric Furnaces: How Does an Electric Furnace Work

-Initially sources of heat such as wooden fires and small-sized furnaces fueled with waste wood were used for a very long time.
+Initially, sources of heat such as wooden fires and small-sized furnaces fueled with waste wood were used for a very long time.
 These furnaces were later replaced by one’s that functioned by burning coal and other fossil fuels.
-Then the energy crisis and environmental issues resulted into the development of natural gas furnaces.
-The natural gas furnaces are now being replaced by electric furnaces.
-The functioning process of electric furnaces is totally different from that of furnaces that consumed fossil fuels or burnable fuels.
+Then the energy crisis and environmental issues resulted in the development of natural gas furnaces.
+Natural gas furnaces are now being replaced by electric furnaces.
+The functioning process of electric furnaces are totally different from that of furnaces that consume fossil fuels or burnable fuels.
 The electric furnace is also known as a domestic furnace.
-This furnace is totally different from the industrial furnace and must not be mistaken with the furnace that is used to melt metals.
+This furnace is different from the industrial furnace and must not be mistaken with the furnace that is used to melt metals.